Nelson bush fires: Wakefield residents can return to homes

 Hooper said it was a balancing act allowing 680 households to return.

-Meanwhile Tasman mayor Richard Kempthorne has thanked iwi for opening their marae to help.
+Tasman mayor Kempthorne thanked iwi for opening their marae to help.

 "It's really encouraging to know that we're very close to Wakefield residents being able to return home."